Oregon Chips Away at UCLA with 42-21 Win

 Their brief disappointment was how I felt throughout this game.

 Neither team really shined throughout the whole game.
-Oregon’s (6-3) Special Teams was mostly responsible for getting momentum started with a 21-0 lead by the start of the second quarter.
+Oregon’s (6-3) special teams was mostly responsible for getting momentum started with a 21-0 lead by the start of the second quarter.
 But UCLA (2-7) exposed some of Oregon’s flaws.
 UCLA showed that Oregon’s defense has troubles in containing rushes and still has a weak passing defense.

-It’s a good thing that Oregon had its Special Teams since it was a hard week with Justin Herbert and his favorite wide receiver, Dillon Mitchell, in concussion protocol after suffering some hard hits during that embarrassing loss to Arizona last week.
+It’s a good thing that Oregon had its special teams since it was a hard week with Justin Herbert and his favorite wide receiver, Dillon Mitchell, in concussion protocol after suffering some hard hits during that embarrassing loss to Arizona last week.

 Oregon Coach Mario Cristobal said Herbert and Mitchell missed a lot of practice because of the concussion protocol, so it was tough for them to jump right into the game against UCLA.